 We stayed at two delightful places during our 10 day trip to Lanzarote

 - Finca de Arrieta with Lanzarote Retreats – a small eco-village on the northern coast at Arrieta which has a number of different villas, stone lodges and yurts with a relaxed and friendly vibe, that are ideal for independent travellers.
-Read my review of Finca de Arrieta here.
+You can read my review of Finca de Arrieta here, or more places to stay check out these Lanzarote hotels.

 - Finca Malvasia – boutique rural accommodation in the heart of the La Geria wine region, set among a working vineyard.
 The stylish cottages converted from the old winery are furnished in contemporary style, around a turquoise Cesar Manrique style swimming pool.
-Read my review of Finca Malvasia here.
+You can read my review of Finca Malvasia here or for more places to stay check out these hotels in Lanzarote.

 Find more information to plan your visit to Lanzarote on the Turismo Lanzarote website and the Hello Canary Islands website.